vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 - 9.3

 *** =hint2
-Look at the query results tab!
+Look at the query result tab!

 *** =sct2
 ```{python}